InnovateUKGitHub/openshift-project-reaper/README.md

 # openshift-project-reaper

+This tool can:

-This tool can auto-delete up openshift projects that are older than a specific age.
+- auto-delete OpenShift projects that are older than a specific age.
 A list of projects to retain can also be specified.

+- auto-prune OpenShit builds, deployments and images.

 ## Preparation

 ### On Linux